Active

 Our Position

-At the same time, the Conservancy is working with our statewide partners to address the language of SB-79 itself, which includes arbitrary provisions—such as cutoff dates, percentage thresholds, and exclusion of CA and National Register historic districts – that will likely harm historic places over the long term.
-For this reason, we oppose any cutoff dates in the City’s implementation, including the 2015 cutoff for HPOZs.
+The Conservancy continues to work with our statewide partners to address the language of SB-79 itself, which includes arbitrary provisions—such as cutoff dates, percentage thresholds, and exclusion of CA and National Register historic districts – that will likely harm historic places over the long term.

 Impacts of Approaches & Options